m-butterfield/orangered/README.md

 ### Database notes

-In production, a Postgres 11.2 database is running in Google cloud, with a private IP, username and password created in the console and stored as kubernetes secrets in the production cluster.
+In production, a Postgres 11.2 database is running in Google Cloud SQL with a private IP, username, and password created in the console and stored as kubernetes secrets in the production cluster.

 To access via `psql` run: